-What is Zero-Click Malware?
-How Do You Fight It?
+What is Zero-Click Malware and how Do You Fight It?

 In today’s increasingly connected landscape, cybersecurity threats continue to evolve.
 They pose significant risks to individuals and organisations alike, and one such threat gaining prominence is zero-click malware.
 This insidious form of malware requires no user interaction and can silently compromise devices and networks.
 One example of this type of attack happened due to a missed call.
 That’s right, the victim didn’t even have to answer.
 This infamous WhatsApp breach occurred in 2019, and a zero-day exploit enabled it.
 The missed call triggered a spyware injection into a resource in the device’s software.